knative/community/STEERING-COMMITTEE.md

 the person they are replacing, regardless of the length of that remainder.

 In the event of a resignation or other loss of an appointed end user KSC member, the SC will appoint a new person to fill the end user SC seat.
+In the event of a resignation or other loss of an appointed select KSC member, the SC may choose whether to appoint a new person to fill the seat.

 ## Changes to the charter